tbot-rs/tbot/readme.md

 If you're a newcomer, we recommend you go through the [tutorial] first.
 We also have several [How-to guides][how-to] for you to use all the power of `tbot`.

-If you get stuck or find a bug, fill an issue on either our [GitLab] or [GitHub] repository.
+If you have a question, ask it in [our group] on Telegram.
+If you find a bug, fill an issue on either our [GitLab] or [GitHub] repository.

 ## Why another crate?